uilmit3393/blkXT/seach'n retrieve.md

 using the color_thesh  and obstacle detection functions, navigable and obstacle azimuths are stored in the Rover.nav_angles and Rover.obs_angles.
 This allows for the rover to detemine possible steer angles and potential obstacles.

-To ensure fidelity of the map, map addition is ceased if pitch and roll exceeds 0.5 degrees
+To ensure fidelity of the map, map addition is ceased if pitch and roll exceeds 0.5 degrees off waterline.

-when a sample is detected via sample_detect, a flag is triggered placing the rover into sample retrieval mode.
+When a sample is detected via sample_detect, a flag is triggered placing the rover into sample retrieval mode, and rover steering is based off of angles to the sample with an slight offset.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.